malikinss/telran-backend-hw4/README.md

-# Homework 4: RandomNumbersStream and sportloto usage application
+# Homework 4: RandomNumbersStream Application

 ## Task Definition

 ```
 RandomNumbersStream class in a separate module
-generates stream of the random integer numbers
+generates a stream of random integer numbers.
-constructor takes
+Constructor takes:
-amount of the streamed numbers
+- amount of numbers to generate
-minimal value (optional with default minimal integer value)
+- minimal value (optional, default = Number.MIN_SAFE_INTEGER)
-maximal value (optional with default maximal integer value)
+- maximal value (optional, default = Number.MAX_SAFE_INTEGER)
-isUnique - boolean optional parameter with default false
+- isUnique (optional, default = false):
-true value means that stream should contain only unique numbers
+  * true → only unique numbers are generated
-false value means that no requirement of the unique numbers exists
+  * false → duplicates are allowed

 index.ts
-Using RandomNumbersStream for displaying out N unique random numbers in the range [min, max]
-N, min, max are defined into config file with default values N = 7, min = 1, max = 49
+Loads parameters from config (with defaults: N=7, min=1, max=49, isUnique=false),
+then uses RandomNumbersStream to display random numbers.
+Errors should be propagated to the application level for handling.
 ```

 ## Description 📝

 A TypeScript-based Node.js project that provides a readable stream of random numbers.
+The project consists of modular utilities for parameter management and a reusable function to display generated numbers.

 It supports:

--   Generating unique or non-unique random numbers
+-   Unique or non-unique random number generation
 -   Configurable range and amount of numbers
 -   Streaming output to console or other writable streams
--   Robust validation for parameters to prevent runtime errors

-This module is designed to be modular, extendable, and easy to integrate into other Node.js applications.
+-   Centralized parameter loading with `config`
+-   Proper error propagation for flexible handling at the application level

 ## Purpose 🎯

 The main objectives of this project are:

--   Practice working with Node.js streams and TypeScript classes
+-   Practice modular design with TypeScript and Node.js streams
--   Implement a real-world utility that handles random number generation
+-   Implement reusable utilities for random number generation
--   Learn parameter validation and configuration handling
--   Explore streaming data and piping to stdout or other writable destinations
+-   Explore error handling and propagation patterns
+-   Learn configuration-driven parameter management
+-   Reinforce clean architecture principles (separation of concerns)

 ## Features ✨

 -   ✅ Generates both unique and non-unique random numbers
--   ✅ Configurable `amount`, `min`, `max`, and `isUnique` options
+-   ✅ Configurable `amount`, `min`, `max`, and `isUnique` options via `config` or defaults
--   ✅ Validation for invalid parameters (e.g., invalid ranges, non-positive amounts)
+-   ✅ Strong validation for invalid parameters (e.g., invalid ranges, non-positive amounts)
 -   ✅ Stream-based output using Node.js `Readable` streams
--   ✅ Supports large and small ranges efficiently
+-   ✅ Efficient algorithms for small and large ranges
--   ✅ Console-friendly output with semicolon-separated numbers
+-   ✅ Numbers piped directly to stdout with semicolon-separated formatting
+-   ✅ Errors surfaced to the application for custom handling

 ## How It Works 🔍

--   Parameters are read from a `config` file, or defaults are used if missing
+-   Parameters are loaded using `loadParams` from **params.ts**, falling back to defaults
--   A `RandomNumbersStream` instance is created with the resolved parameters
--   The `_read` method generates numbers and pushes them to the stream
--   Unique numbers are generated via a shuffling method for small ranges or a `Set` for large ranges
--   Non-unique numbers are generated randomly with each read cycle
+-   `displayRandomNumbers(params)` creates a `RandomNumbersStream` and pipes output to stdout
--   The stream is piped to `process.stdout`, displaying numbers continuously
+-   The stream generates numbers via:
--   Handles `end` and `error` events for proper stream lifecycle management
+    -   Shuffling method (small ranges)
+    -   `Set`-based uniqueness check (large ranges)
+-   `end` event resolves the operation cleanly
+-   `error` event rejects the promise, allowing application-level error handling

 Example flow:

-1. `displayRandomNumbers(params)` is called
+1. `index.ts` runs `main()`
-2. Parameters are resolved from config or defaults
+2. Parameters are loaded from config (or defaults)
-3. A `RandomNumbersStream` instance is created
+3. `displayRandomNumbers(params)` is invoked
-4. Numbers are streamed and printed to the console
+4. Numbers are generated and streamed to the console
-5. `end` event signals completion of generation
+5. On completion → promise resolves
+6. On error → promise rejects, and `index.ts` decides how to handle it

 ## Output 📜